ethanh6/LeetCode/README.md

 # Leetcode

-Leetcode solutions tracker, written in C++17.
-This program automatically fetches the code snippet from the leetcode API, and includes a number of default headers of C++ in the code template, along with a Catch2 unit testing boilerplate.
-CMake is used for easier building and testing process.
+This program is a Leetcode solutions tracker developed using Python that automatically retrieves code snippets from the Leetcode API.
+It comes with a preconfigured code template that includes essential C++ headers and a Catch2 unit testing boilerplate to help verify code correctness.
+CMake is utilized to streamline the building and testing process for ease of use.

 # Environment